Digitally Wise...Dreams Realized

 Integrated Marketing Communication Tools in Rural Market

 As earlier said, there are around 6, 38, 667 villages populated by 720 million people i.e., 72% of India lives in villages which makes it a market which cannot be ignored by marketers.
 Customers in villages are willing to pay for the right services as they have their own sets of aspirations.
 When it comes to rural market, the rules are different, especially in diverse one like India.
-Here, the rural environment is different then urban.
+Here, the rural environment is different than urban.
 Therefore communication to potential customers in a proper and effective manner is a major challenge for corporate marketers.
 An urban communications approach might not hold well in these rural markets and thus there is a need to have a different Integrated Marketing Communications (IMC) approach for the rural markets in India.
 IMC Tools

-Advertising has four characteristics: it is persuasive in nature; it is non-personal; it is paid for by an identified sponsor; and it is disseminated through mass channels of communication.
+Advertising has four characteristics: it is persuasive in nature; it is non-personal; it is paid for by an identified sponsor, and it is disseminated through mass channels of communication.
 Advertising messages may promote the adoption of goods, services, persons, or ideas.
 Because the sales message is disseminated through the mass media-as opposed to personal selling-it is viewed as a much cheaper way of reaching consumers.
 However, its non-personal nature means it lacks the ability to tailor the sales message to the message recipient and, more importantly, actually get the sale.
 Therefore, advertising effects are best measured in terms of increasing awareness and changing attitudes and opinions, not creating sales.
 Advertising's contribution to sales is difficult to isolate because many factors influence sales.
 The contribution advertising makes to sales are best viewed over the long run.
 The exception to this thinking is within the internet arena.
-While banner ads, pop-ups and interstitials should still be viewed as brand promoting and not necessarily sales drivers, technology provides the ability to track how many of a website's visitors click the banner, investigate a product, request more information, and ultimately make a purchase.
+While banner ads, pop-ups and interstitials should still be viewed as a brand promoting and not necessarily sales drivers, technology provides the ability to track how many of a website's visitors click the banner, investigate a product, request more information, and ultimately make a purchase.

 Through the use of symbols and images advertising can help differentiate products and services that are otherwise similar.
 Advertising also helps create and maintain brand equity.
-Brand equity is an intangible asset that results from a favorable image, impressions of differentiation, or consumer attachment to the company, brand, or trademark.
+Brand equity is an intangible asset that results from a favourable image, impressions of differentiation, or consumer attachment to the company, brand, or trademark.
 This equity translates into greater sales volume, and/or higher margins, thus greater competitive advantage.
 Brand equity is established and maintained through advertising that focuses on image, product attributes, service, or other features of the company and its products or services.

 Cost is the greatest disadvantage of advertising.
 The average cost for a 30-second spot on network television increased fivefold between 1980 and 2005.
 Plus, the average cost of producing a 30-second ad for network television is quite expensive.
 It is not uncommon for a national advertiser to spend in the millions of dollars for one 30-second commercial to be produced.
 Add more millions on top of that if celebrity talent is utilized.

 Credibility and clutter are other disadvantages.
-Consumers have become increasingly skeptical about advertising messages and tend to resent advertisers' attempt to persuade.
-Advertising is everywhere, from network television, to daily newspapers, to roadside billboards, to golf course signs, to stickers on fruit in grocery stores.
+Consumers have become increasingly sceptical about advertising messages and tend to resent advertisers' attempt to persuade.
+Advertising is everywhere, from network television to daily newspapers, to roadside billboards, to golf course signs, to stickers on fruit in grocery stores.
 Clutter encourages consumers to ignore many advertising messages.
 New media are emerging, such as DVRs (digital video recorders) which allow consumers to record programs and then skip commercials, and satellite radio which provides a majority of its channels advertising free.

 Public Relations (PR)

 Public relations is defined as a management function which identifies, establishes, and maintains mutually beneficial relationships between an organization and the public upon which its success or failure depends.
 Whereas advertising is a one-way communication from sender (the marketer) to the receiver (the consumer or the retail trade), public relations considers multiple audiences (consumers, employees, suppliers, vendors, etc.) and uses two-way communication to monitor feedback and adjust both its message and the organization's actions for maximum benefit.
 A primary tool used by public relations practitioners is publicity.
 Publicity capitalizes on the news value of a product, service, idea, person or event so that the information can be disseminated through the news media.
 This third party "endorsement" by the news media provides a vital boost to the marketing communication message: credibility.
 Articles in the media are perceived as being more objective than advertisements, and their messages are more likely to be absorbed and believed.
-For example, after the CBS newsmagazine 60 Minutes reported in the early 1990s that drinking moderate amounts of red wine could prevent heart attacks by lowering cholesterol, red wine sales in the United States increased 50 percent.
+For example, after the CBS newsmagazine, 60 Minutes reported in the early 1990s that drinking moderate amounts of red wine could prevent heart attacks by lowering cholesterol, red wine sales in the United States increased 50 percent.
 Another benefit publicity offers is that it is free, not considering the great amount of effort it can require to get out-bound publicity noticed and picked up by media sources.

-Public relations' role in the promotional mix is becoming more important because of what Philip Kotler describes as an "over communicated society."
+Public relations' role in the promotional mix is becoming more important because of what Philip Kotler describes as an "overcommunicated society."
 Consumers develop "communication-avoidance routines" where they are likely to tune out commercial messages.
-As advertising loses some of its cost-effectiveness, marketers are turning to news coverage, events, and community programs to help disseminate their product and company messages.
+As advertising loses some of its cost-effectivenesses, marketers are turning to news coverage, events, and community programs to help disseminate their product and company messages.
 Some consumers may also base their purchase decisions on the image of the company, for example, how environmentally responsible the company is.
 In this regard, public relations plays an important role in presenting, through news reports, sponsorships, "advertorials" (a form of advertising that instead of selling a product or service promotes the company's views regarding current issues), and other forms of communication, what the company stands for.

 Sales Promotions (SP)